-In October of 2017, I began researching a new church I was interested in attending.
+In October 2017, I began researching a new church I was interested in attending.
 Maybe.
 Someone at work had told me about it.
-I had said that I was interested in finding a new faith community.
-That I had been thinking about starting over somewhere new.
-They thought it might be a good match, being similar in style to my Catholic upbringing.
+I had said that I was interested in finding a new faith community and was thinking about starting over somewhere new.
+They thought it might be a good match, similar in style to my Catholic upbringing.

-In my investigation, I discovered that I had a lot in common with the Reverand of the church.
+In my investigation, I discovered I had much in common with the Reverand of the church.
 We are both women, wives, and mothers.
 We both have transgender children.
 She, however, lost her daughter tragically to suicide in early 2017.
 She was living my worst nightmare.

 What would it be like to be pastored by someone who has walked in my shoes?

-I couldn’t stop thinking about it.
-I read more about the faith community, and that church, specifically.
+I couldn't stop thinking about it.
+I read more about the faith community and that church, specifically.
 Her daughter, I learned, shares a birthday with my oldest son.
 They have an outreach program that works with the homeless community.
-Several of their members partner with a local school to minister to at-risk-kids.
+Several members partner with a local school to minister to at-risk kids.
 They champion social justice causes in the local community and participate in Pride events in June.

-It was like God was flashing a neon “Go Here” sign above that church, and all I had to do was walk through the doors.
+It was like God was flashing a neon "Go Here" sign above that church; all I had to do was walk through the doors.

 The idea of starting over at a new church was scary.
-So, for two years, I put it on my annual goal list.
-Then, every month, Go to Church was the action step that got to me to Join a Faith Community.
-And every week, I had to decide, “Am I going to church today?”
+So, I put it on my annual goal list for two years.
+Then, every month, Go to Church was the action step that resulted from Join a Faith Community.
+And every week, I had to decide, "Am I going to church today?"

 For two years, the answer was no.

 Part of starting over at a new church means leaving your old church behind.
 For me, it meant leaving my faith community as well.
 Saying goodbye to what, to me, felt like a fundamental part of who I am.
 The very core of my identity.
-I didn’t introduce myself as “Beth; wife, mother of two, Catholic.”
-Nor did I go around talking to everyone I met about it either.
+I didn't introduce myself as "Beth; wife, mother of two, Catholic."
+Nor did I talk to everyone I met about it, either.

 But if you asked me what the core things that matter the most to me are, my identity as a Catholic would have been one of them.
-I can’t explain it in a way that makes sense to anyone but me, it just did.
-Leaving the Catholic Church, and starting over somewhere else felt like a betrayal.
-To my parents, who had baptized me, to my godparents, who stood by me at my First Communion and Confirmation, and to my husband, who married me in the church he was raised in.
-Leaving wasn’t something you did.
+I can't explain it in a way that makes sense to anyone but me; it just did.
+Leaving the Catholic Church and starting over somewhere else felt like a betrayal.
+To my parents, who had baptized me, my godparents, who stood by me at my First Communion and Confirmation, and to my husband, who married me in the church he was raised in.
+Leaving wasn't something you did.
 Once a Catholic, always a Catholic.
-But I felt hurt and betrayed by the Catholic Church, and I didn’t know how to move past that.
-But I couldn’t move forward either.
+But I felt hurt and betrayed by the Catholic Church and didn't know how to move past that.
+But I couldn't move forward either.
 Not until I was ready.

 Faith is what you believe in your heart.
 The church is where you go to practice that faith.

-In October of this year, I decided I was going to go to church before Christmas.
-But not at Christmas, because I wanted to celebrate Advent at church.
-Which meant I needed to get there some time by mid-November.
+In October of this year, I decided to go to church before Christmas.
+But not at Christmas because I wanted to celebrate Advent at church.
+Which meant I needed to get there sometime by mid-November.
 I talked about it with my therapist.
 Then with my husband.
 I talked about it with my writing partner.
 I wrote about it every morning in my journal.
-The first Sunday in November, I made plans to go, but it didn’t work out.
+I made plans to go on the first Sunday in November, but it didn't work out.
 Secretly, I was okay with that.
-It gave me one more week to mentally prepare.
+It gave me one more week to prepare mentally.

-The next week, I got in my car and drove to the church.
-In the parking lot, I texted one of my besties a photo of the church and said, “Look where I am.”
+I got in my car and drove to the church the following week.
+In the parking lot, I texted one of my besties a photo of the church and said, "Look where I am."
 It was totally for accountability.
-It meant someone knew where I was and was going to ask me about it after.
-There was no turning around and going home.
-Or driving to the bookstore and pretending that I was at church.
+It meant someone knew where I was and would ask me about it afterward.
+There was no turning around and going home or driving to the bookstore and pretending I was at church.

 I walked through those doors, and this is what I saw.